huntdatacenter/docs/docs/patch-notes.md

 <h3>Major changes</h3>

-**Lab Access link**
-New option available in lab access guide which will filter the guide according to your need.
-For example:
-- New user tag - will receive full guide
-- Reissue of Workbench certificate tag - only steps which are relevant to this reissue will be available
-And more...

-**Onboarding video guide**
+**Onboarding video guides**

-In lab access link, a new icon has appeard which will allow you to watch a video guide where we walk you through our onboarding process.
-Our aim is to fully cover onboarding procedure before the end of April.
+We have added video guides for the most common steps in your lab onboarding.
+When you get your lab access link, you will see a new icon that allows you to watch a guide where we walk you through specific steps in your onboarding process to support the written access link guide.
+[Let us know](/contact) if you would like us to expand the video guides into other topics.

+**Tailored lab access links**

+We have updated your lab access links so it tailor the guides you see for your specific request.
+For example, if you request a Workbench ceritficate you will now only see the sections that are relevant for this configuration.

+**New machine type (E-series)**

+Based on requests, we have updated our default machine series with a [new E-series](/administer-science/services/machine-types/#e-series) that holds 16 GB ram per CPU.
+These can be ordered by [Requesting a machine size update](/administer-science/service-desk/lab-orders/#update-cpu-machine-size) in our administer science service desk.

 <h3>Minor changes</h3>

 **Apptainer (Singularity)**

-A containerization tool Singularity was renamed to Apptainer as it was moved into [Linux Foundation](https://apptainer.org/news/community-announcement-20211130/).
+The containerization tool Singularity was renamed to Apptainer when it moved into [Linux Foundation](https://apptainer.org/news/community-announcement-20211130/).
+[Our documentation](/do-science/tools/technical/apptainer-singularity/) is updated accordingly.

-We have made changes to our documentation to reflect this change.
+**Gude for VS Code in Workbench**

+We have added a Workbench [guide for VS Code](/do-science/hunt-workbench/getting-started/vscode/) with information on how to create a Jupyter notbook or Python environment, how to run R code with r kernel and similar.

+**BRAT annotation tool in Workbench**

+We have added [BRAT rapid annotation](https://brat.nlplab.org/) tools to Workbench.
+This is a tool for collaborative text annotation.

+**Freedom to explore in new languages**

+Our community translation of [Freedom to explore](/do-science/community/freedom-to-explore/) continue to grow, and we have added [Bulgarian](/do-science/community/freedom-to-explore/#bulgarian-bul), [Serbian](/do-science/community/freedom-to-explore/#serbian-srp) and [Indonesian](/do-science/community/freedom-to-explore/#indonesian-ind) since the last patch note - now counting an impressive 44 translations!
+Help us grow the list and [send us your translation](/do-science/community/freedom-to-explore/#my-language-is-missing) if your language is missing!

 :::